dz1domin/image_pathfinding/README.md

-# Tutaj będzie krótki opis projektu, uruchamianie itp.

-# Autorzy
+# Authors
-- Dominik Dziuba - pomysł i implementacja algorytmu
+- Dominik Dziuba - general idea and implementation of the algorithm
-- Przemysław Rodzik - GUI, implementacja algorytmu Dijkstry
+- Przemysław Rodzik - GUI, implementation of Dijkstra pathfinding algorithm
 - Łukasz Wajda - GUI
-- Mateusz Niepokój - generacja obrazów testowych
+- Mateusz Niepokój - test image generation
-- Mariusz Biegański - release
+- Mariusz Biegański - creating windows and linux release
-- cdn.
+- Szymon Pawelec - documentation

 # How to run
 Go to our Release page and select the most suitable option for your system.
 You can find them under [this link](https://github.com/Dodzik/AiPO_project/releases/latest).